gordonguthrie/TheManual/the_manual/chapter3/how_sonic_pi_plays_synths.md

 ### trigger_synth function in sound.rb

-This function actually makes the sound happen - but before it does that it does validation of the arguements in [validate_if_necessary!](https://github.com/sonic-pi-net/sonic-pi/blob/710107fe22c5977b9fa5e83b71e30f847610e240/app/server/ruby/lib/sonicpi/lang/sound.rb#L3908)
+This function actually makes the sound happen - but before it does that it does validation of the arguments in [validate_if_necessary!](https://github.com/sonic-pi-net/sonic-pi/blob/710107fe22c5977b9fa5e83b71e30f847610e240/app/server/ruby/lib/sonicpi/lang/sound.rb#L3908)

 This call to `validate_if_necessary!` is the end of our deep dive.
 This function takes the current synth object from all the way back up in the call to `play` and asks it to validate itself.

 If the synth is built-in, it calls its validator function and borks if the parameters are invalid.
-If the synth is user-defined there is no validator and the parameters are sent accross to SuperCollider as-is.
+If the synth is user-defined there is no validator and the parameters are sent across to SuperCollider as-is.

 ## What you need and don't need to know to write your own synth

-You don't need to know anything of this chapter to write your own well-behaved synthesiser - to write a badly-behaved one, this spelunk should get your started.
+You don't need to know anything of this chapter to write your own well-behaved synthesiser - to write a badly-behaved one, this spelunk should get you started.